ipfs/kubo/docs/config.md

 ### `Swarm.AddrFilters`

 An array of addresses (multiaddr netmasks) to not dial.
 By default, IPFS nodes advertise _all_ addresses, even internal ones.
 This makes it easier for nodes on the same network to reach each other.
 Unfortunately, this means that an IPFS node will try to connect to one or more private IP addresses whenever dialing another node, even if this other node is on a different network.
 This may trigger netscan alerts on some hosting providers or cause strain in some setups.

-The `server` configuration profile fills up this list with sensible defaults, preventing dials to all non-routable IP addresses (e.g., `192.168.0.0/16`) but you should always check settings against your own network and/or hosting provider.
+The `server` configuration profile fills up this list with sensible defaults, preventing dials to all non-routable IP addresses (e.g., `192.168.0.0/16`) but you should always check settings against your network and/or hosting provider.

 Default: `[]`